 Do you picture yourself working in diverse communities to address their unique challenges, such as poverty, racism and immigration?

-The Master of Arts in church and community focuses on working within communities and congregations for positive change, especially in the context of diversity and intercultural challenges.
+The Master of Arts in church and community focuses on working within communities and congregations for positive change, especially in the context of diversity and intercultural dynamics.
 It has an applied focus that results in a repertoire of skills for community ministry and for leading a congregation toward a new focus in community ministry.

-If you can answer “yes” to most of these questions, then you should consider pursuing the Master of Arts in church and community:
+If you can answer “yes” to most of these questions, you should consider pursuing the Master of Arts in church and community: